Photo from Shirley Heinz Land Trust

 We stayed for around 20 minutes before deciding it was time for lunch.
 The obvious next choice for our faux vacation was food and drinks at Matey’s rooftop bar.
 We shared some lobster nachos and killer coconut shrimp and sipped on fruity drinks that tasted straight from the islands.
 We had a nice view of the lake and Washington Park Marina from our table and the service was pleasant as always.

-Our last stop of the afternoon was a quick shopping trip at the Lighthouse Outlet Mall.
+Our last stop of the afternoon was a quick shopping trip at the Lighthouse Place Premium Outlets.
 We hit some of our favorite stores and indulged our shopping addictions before deciding it was time to head home.